Contesting Prenuptial Agreements in Union County, NJ

 Terms relating to child custody or child support may not be included in prenuptial or postnuptial agreements.
 This is for a number of reasons but boils down to the fact that these issues must be determined at the time they are needed, not before.

 Overwhelmingly unfair or “unconscionable” terms will make most legal contracts illegal, and marital agreements are no exception.
 This may occur when the terms of your agreement are completely one-sided, unreasonable, or came about due to an unbalanced negotiation process.

 Your Union County matrimonial law attorney may choose to contest a prenuptial agreement within larger divorce proceedings or through an independent legal motion.
 Successful contestation of your prenuptial, postnuptial, cohabitation or other marital agreement will either result in parts of the agreement being stricken or the entire contract being thrown out.
 At this point, you may choose to draft a new agreement or go through the normal legal process moving forward.

 Need help Fighting an Unlawful Prenuptial Agreement?
 Call our Linden Marital Agreement Attorneys Today

 Divorce and family law attorney Edward Cooper takes pride in serving families from local Union County communities including Union, Linden, Elizabeth, Westfield, Plainfield, Scotch Plains, and all of Northern New Jersey.
 Our law firm has assisted innumerable clients draft, enforce, modify, and challenge prenuptial and postnuptial agreements over decades of focused legal service.
-If you or a loved one believes your marital agreement may be unlawful, please contact us online or through our Linden, NJ offices today at (908) 481-4625 for a free and confidential consultation with our experienced and qualified legal team.
+If you or a loved one believes your marital agreement may be unlawful, please contact us online or through our Linden, NJ offices today at (908) 481-4625 for a confidential consultation with our experienced and qualified legal team.